MicrosoftDocs/patterns-practices/patterns-practices/reference/directorymodulecatalog-buildchilddomain-method-mspp-modularity.md

 Remarks
 -------

-<span id="remarksToggle"></span> Grabs the parentDomain evidence and uses it to construct the new [AppDomain](http://msdn.microsoft.com/en-us/library/w124b5fa) because in a ClickOnce execution environment, creating an [AppDomain](http://msdn.microsoft.com/en-us/library/w124b5fa) will by default pick up the partial trust environment of the AppLaunch.exe, which was the root executable.
+ Grabs the parentDomain evidence and uses it to construct the new [AppDomain](http://msdn.microsoft.com/en-us/library/w124b5fa) because in a ClickOnce execution environment, creating an [AppDomain](http://msdn.microsoft.com/en-us/library/w124b5fa) will by default pick up the partial trust environment of the AppLaunch.exe, which was the root executable.
 The AppLaunch.exe does a create domain and applies the evidence from the ClickOnce manifests to create the domain that the application is actually executing in.
 This will need to be Full Trust for Prism applications.

 Exceptions
 ----------